akullpp/awesome-java/CONTRIBUTING.md

 (b) highly discussed in the community due to its innovative nature

-(c) absolutely unique in its approach and function; and/or
+(c) absolutely unique in its approach and function

-(d) a niche product that fills a gap.
+(d) a niche product that fills a gap

 Self-promotion is frowned upon and viewed critically, but your suggestion will of course be approved if the criteria match.